 - Expanded sidewalk and new connection to an existing stairway

-This work is funded by Pedestrian Master Plan improvements and SDOT’s ADA Spot Improvement program, which improves access for people with disabilities.
+This work was funded by Pedestrian Master Plan improvements and SDOT’s ADA Spot Improvement program, which improves access for people with disabilities.

 These improvements reached 100 percent design in April 2014.
-The project team expects to move to construction in October 2014.
+The project team reached substantial completion in December 2014.